yufanzhouonline/HiSIF/README.md

 ## Install HiSIF ##

-   Simply download the .zip of this project, cd into the unzipped directory, and type make.
+   Simply download the .zip of this project, "unzip" the zip file, "cd" into the unzipped directory, and type "make".

    This will create 2 executables in the bin directory:
 		1) proc - used for preprocessing of data